A peony for your thoughts...

 Every wedding we do is so different which is what I love about it!..... and i love them all.
 Because we work with the seasons no two weddings will look the same.
 So one week we might have an abundance of scabious and the next week all of the zinnias may have started to bloom so the floral combinations for each wedding will be so different.

-What’s your favourite or most spectacular project you have worked on?
+What’s your favorite or most spectacular project you have worked on?

-My favourite has to be the last wedding before lockdown earlier this year for Georgia & Harry.
+My favorite has to be the last wedding before lockdown earlier this year for Georgia & Harry.
 The theme was green and it was Feb 29th.......a leap year bridal couple...... how special is that!!
-They were married at Lillibrooke Manor and we made them the most beautiful greenery moongate....... i just loved their green theme and it even ran throughout into the mens suits!
+They were married at Lillibrooke Manor and we made them the most beautiful greenery moongate....... i just loved their green theme and it even ran throughout into the men's suits!

 Bespoke dress by The Farnham Boutique